-Sulis will be a tier 2 HPC platform focussed on high throughput and ensemble computing with the following principle objectives.
+Sulis is a tier 2 HPC platform focussed on high throughput and ensemble computing with the following principle objectives.

 - Deliver substantial HPC capacity targeted specifically at data-intensive high-throughput workloads.
 This will facilitate ensemble computing, i.e. workflows involving thousands of small (workstation scale) calculations, replicated to concurrently sample or generate data over a space of inputs or model parameters.
 Such workloads underpin Uncertainty Quantification (UQ), training of proxy models from traditional simulation engines and other data-intensive areas of computational science and engineering.